nickbabcock/collectd-rust-plugin/README.md

 collectd_plugin!(PLUGIN);
 ```

 Currently a global mutex for our plugin is necessary, as there are collectd configuration hooks where our plugin is provided with configuration values relevant to our plugin.
+Thus our plugin has to be globally accessible and mutable.

 ## Motivation